Possession of Methamphetamine Lawyer in Pittsburgh

 Understanding the Long-Term Risks

-If you are arrested and facing a drug charge of any type, you should take them very seriously.
+If you are arrested in Pittsburgh and facing a drug charge of any type, you should take them very seriously.
 Being arrested with methamphetamine increases the potential of being charged under federal drug statutes.
 In some cases, you may face some state charges and additional federal charges or the federal charges could be so serious the state will not pursue a case against you if there are federal charges.

 Keep in mind, federal drug charges are always charged as felonies and a single conviction could result in high mandatory minimum sentences and very high fines.
 Never risk your freedom with any drug charge, even if you feel you have done nothing wrong; you need a drug defense attorney who understands both state and federal laws and understands what you are up against.